<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 3 Tips to Prepare Your Finances for Deployment

-Deployments change everything.
-Although you’re busy preparing yourself and your family emotionally, you’ll also want to take time to think about your family’s finances.
+Deployments change everything about your daily routine.
+Although you’re busy preparing yourself and your family emotionally, you’ll also want to think about your finances.
+Additional entitlements or hazardous pay usually accompany deployment, which can impact income and spending.

 2) Know your entitlements.

+Save and invest.
 Talk with your spouse and discuss your priorities.
 One might want to save, while the other wants to pay for a much needed vacation.
 If you can't do both, figure out a compromise and save what you can.
-However, it’s always a good idea to prepare for your retirement.
+However, it’s always a good idea to financially prepare for your retirement.

 As deployment approaches and you prepare yourself emotionally, remember to also plan financially.
 Deployments are a great opportunity to increase your savings for the future, so keep these tips in mind to help capitalize on the additional income you receive.